connexcs/docs/docs/setup/integrations/webphone.md

 4. Add a new domain record, (such as `webphone.yourdomain.com`, where `yourdomain.com` is the domain that you own.
 5. Point it towards `portal.connexcs.com.`
 6. If you get asked for a TTL, we recommend setting this at 300 (seconds) - 5 minutes
-7. Once the domain has been configired with your provider you can add it on ConnexCS.
+7. Once the domain has been configured with your provider you can add it on ConnexCS.

 !!! note
 	Your Customer Portal must be exposed via a CNAME which you setup.
 This won't work with A records or pointing directly.